Its-Alex/flatsharing/README.md

 You need nothing special in your host, this project use docker to dev/build

+In this project I tried to follow [`this template`](https://github.com/golang-standards/project-layout)

 ## Environments variables

 All services have some environments variables to change some dynamics values